About Us

 The contract was signed, and Sigsbee Charter School opened in July, 2010.
 During its first year of operation, SCS maintained enrollment for approximately 285 students, a number much higher than originally anticipated.
 The marine science/environmental education was initiated with service learning opportunities that integrated field trips to local state parks, SNUBA, sailing and snorkeling as well as partnerships with community organizations such as the Rotary Club of Key West, the Military Affairs Committee, the Key West Navy League and Reef Relief.
 The school earned an A rating based on student achievement.

 In 2012-2013, SCS expanded once again to include seventh grade.
 The population also rose to approximately 430 students.
 Three science modulars were purchased and accessorized to create “Science Row.”
-The library and auditorium were renovated and the electrical system was upgraded to prepare for the introduction of new technology such as Smartboards and 1:1 laptops in middle school.
-The staff began the transition to the New Florida Standards and the middle school program diversified its course options by adding Algebra 1Honors, ELA Honors, College Prep, Media, Technology and Spanish.
+The library and auditorium were renovated, and the electrical system was upgraded to prepare for introducing new technology such as Smartboards and 1:1 laptops in middle school.
+The staff began the transition to the New Florida Standards, and the middle school program diversified its course options by adding Algebra 1 Honors, ELA Honors, College Prep, Media, Technology, and Spanish.